 This insanity of paying money to the Palestinian authorities so they can shell it out to the families and jihadists and their survivors is insanity.

-Thank you so much for being with us.com, retired Air Force Captain Joni Marquez, Karen Vaughn, she lost her son Aaron, a Navy SEAL.
+Karen Vaughan, she lost her son Aaron, a Navy SEAL.

-This was in this important extortion seventeen case, where in fact that we had Americans engaged with eight Taliban that were heavily armed, and two of them ended up surviving, and while they had an opportunity to engage and kill those two combatants, permission was denied.
+This was in this important extortion 17 case, where in fact that we had Americans engage with eight Taliban that were heavily armed, and two of them ended up surviving.

 You know, I've been living with this hell for about six years of my life now.

-I apologize, Sarah again for not being clear on this because of nerves or whatnot from two months ago.
+I apologize, Sarah, again, for not being clear on this because of nerves or whatnot from two months ago.

-But the actual enemy that took out the helicopter wasn't in the it wasn't co-located with the twelve men that that force gained up to be they were probably another mile, A mile and a half away in some other building.
+But the actual enemy that took out the helicopter wasn't co-located with the 12 men that that force gained up to be.

 So the two weren't even related in that regard.

-Oh my goodness.
+Oh, my goodness.

 No, no, no.

-You you offer no apologies.
+You offer no apologies.

 I'd never get over this.